cihat-kose/playwright-java-learning-path/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/ChatGTHB/JavaPatikaProjects?style=for-the-badge)

 ## Introduction
 This project is created to learn and experiment with browser automation using Playwright.
 It demonstrates basic Playwright functions implemented in Java, allowing users to practice web automation.

+### Future Scope
-As the learning process continues, new features will be added to the project.
+As the learning process continues:
+- Advanced Playwright scenarios will be added.
+- Support for CI/CD integration will be explored.

 ## Table of Contents
 - [💡 Introduction](#introduction)